Pioneering Australia’s Battery Recycling Future.

 Battery materials, including lithium, cobalt, and nickel, are valuable finite resources.
 When batteries end up in landfills, those materials are lost forever — and can cause significant environmental harm.
 Australia needs a homegrown recycling industry, and it needs it now.

-Where Inno Energy Group Comes In?
+Where PCI Green Technologies Comes In?

 We are an industry partner of the ARC Training Centre for Battery Recycling.
 This national initiative, funded by the Australian Research Council and administered by Adelaide University, is building the technology, workforce, and industry standards needed to make large-scale battery recycling a reality in Australia.